 Suggested by Anya from Road is Calling

 When it comes to fields lavender, few people think of Turkey, although the incredible “Turkish Provence” has no less charm than the lavender fields in France.
-And this “Turkish Provence” is a must-visit destination for anyone who plans to travel to Turkey, especially to the Mediterranean coast because reaching lavender fields is easy on many day trips from Antalya.
+This “Turkish Provence” is a must-visit destination for anyone who plans to travel to Turkey, especially to the Mediterranean coast, because reaching lavender fields is easy on many day trips from Antalya.

 Being located in the southwest of the country near the town Isparta, Turkish Provence is known as the “place of a thousand roses” or “the flower capital of Turkey.”
 Such fame was given to it thanks to numerous varieties of rose bushes, local farms that grow flowers, and fragrant lavender.

-Entering the fields are free since they are part of the village, but guests are expected to purchase lavender products like soap, perfume, shampoo, or anything else that is on offer.
+Entering the fields is free since they are part of the village, but guests are expected to purchase lavender products like soap, perfume, shampoo, or anything else that is on offer.

 The best way to reach the fields is either by car on your own or on an organized tour.
 The nature around Isparta is rich, so besides lavender fields, you can also visit nearby Burdur Lake, Egirdir Lake, or go farther to Afyon, the area famous for thermal pools.
 Find more fun tours area here!

 Wanaka Lavender Farm, New Zealand

 Located in New Zealand, The Wanaka Lavender Farm is one of the most beautiful lavender fields in the world.

 Located in Wanaka, a small town an hour from Queenstown in New Zealand, the fields of lavender are on a beautiful lake surrounded by mountains, and it is not as touristy or overdeveloped as Queenstown.